mcgillowen/mcgillowen/README.md

 ### Owen McGill

-I am a Dev/Ops engineer working at Sqooba (acquired by Open Systems).
+I am a senior software engineer working at RUAG C5I.

 I'm passionate about distributed systems and programming in Go.
 I also love learning new programming languages.